Azure/Azure-Sentinel/Parsers/ASim Sysmon for Windows/README.md

 This template deploys all the [Sysmon for Windows](https://docs.microsoft.com/sysinternals/downloads/sysmon) Azure Sentinel ASIM parsers.
 The template is part of the [Azure Sentinel Information Mode (ASIM)](https://aka.ms/AzSentinelNormalization).
 The Azure Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.

+Note: Please ensure that the subscription, resource group and location are the same as your current Azure Sentinel (Log Analytics) workspace to prevent duplicate workspaces from being created.

 When deploying the parsers, you:

 - Make sure that telemetry from Sysmon is analyzed using the built-in Azure Sentinel Analytics.
 You also enable analysts easier access to the telemetry using a known, standard, schema.